octohedron/gander/README.md

 		// prints 'm'
 		log.Println(g.Gender)
 	} else {
-		// It would print 'Aad' if there was an error log.Println(g.Name)
+		// It would print 'Aad', if there was an error log.Println(g.Name)
     }
 }